hegde-atri/CameraThing/README.md

 ## Acknowledgments

-- Built with [WPFMediaKit](https://github.com/jerometerry/wpfmediakit) for camera handling
+- Built with [WPFMediaKit](https://github.com/jerometerry/wpfmediakit) for camera handling.
-- Inspired by Loom's camera bubble feature
+- Inspired by Loom's camera bubble feature.
+- Generative AI was used to create the logo.

 ## Support